I would love to get involved. How can I can help?

-We always welcome volunteers and sponsors, and are so appreciative of anyone in a position to donate time, services, or supplies to Battery Urban Farm.
+We always welcome volunteers and sponsors, and are so appreciative of anyone in a position to donate time, services, or supplies to The Battery Conservancy in support of Battery Urban Farm.
 You can make a donation to our project, or click here for more information on volunteer opportunities.
-You can also email email@example.com to sign up for our mailing list, where you will receive our monthly e-newsletter, or join us for one of our weekly volunteer hours (Wednesdays 4-6pm) or monthly Saturday events!
+You can also sign up for our mailing list, where you will receive our monthly e-newsletter, or join us for one of our weekly volunteer hours (Wednesdays 4-6pm) or monthly Saturday events!

 What are you growing on the farm?

+We grow a polyculture of (mostly) annual vegetable crops.
 Last year we grew a wide variety of vegetables and companion plants.
-This year, we will be expanding by adding grains (oats! popcorn!), select fruits, and cut flowers.
+This year, we have expanded by adding grains (oats! popcorn!), select fruits, and cut flowers.
 Here are some of the varieties we grew in our first year:

 Basil (purple, Genovese)